CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Glossary/p-t.md

 See [Data Type][data type].

+### Typeahead

+Typeahead is a language prediction tool that is used to provide suggestions based on what a user has already typed.

 [Block Property]: {{< url "Cortex.Reference.Glossary.A-E.BlockProperty" >}}
 [C#]: {{< url "Cortex.Reference.Glossary.A-E.CSharp" >}}
 [camelCase]: {{< url "Cortex.Reference.Glossary.A-E.CamelCase" >}}